 When a proposition is established by sufficiently clear proofs—or if, on the other side, there seems to be little or no evidence to support it—then it often feels like one barely has any choice about whether to believe it or not.
 I cannot choose to believe that the sun won't rise in the morning, or that 2+2 = 5.
 So if somebody wrongly believes that there are decisive arguments against Theism or Christianity, it seems like God would be judging that person for something which is practically involuntary.
 Which would be totally unfair.

 In closer cases, when there is evidence or feelings on both sides of a matter, then it does often feels like an act of will is required to settle what we believe about that topic.
 And for most people, much of the time, religious topics seem to fall into that class of questions.
-Since the truth or falsity of religion is not a matter of direct sense perception, and however good the arguments on either side might be, they are not so transparently clear as to preclude all doubt or controversy.
-Thus the will to believe, or to disbelieve, does come into play.
+The truth or falsity of religion is not a matter of direct sense perception; and regardless of which side has better arguments, those arguments evidently are not so transparently clear as to preclude all doubt or controversy.
+Thus the "will to believe", or to disbelieve, does come into play.
 But even then, shouldn't we believe whatever appears to have the most evidence?
 If we are mistaken, that is a purely intellectual matter—how can it be a moral catastrophe?